ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_rs_flip_flop/uz_rs_flip_flop.rst

-.. _uz_sr_flip_flop:
+.. _uz_rs_flip_flop:

 ============
-SR Flip Flop
+RS Flip Flop
 ============

-- SR Flip Flop from Simulink library for usage in PL only
+- RS Flip Flop from Simulink library for usage in PL only
 - no frequency specified, tested with :math:`f_{clk}=100\,MHz`

 .. csv-table:: Truthtable of Flip Flop